Ethics, Privacy & Responsibility

 - Purpose Limitation: Data collected for one purpose should not be used for another without explicit consent.

 - Security: Robust security measures must be in place to protect behavioral data from unauthorized access and breaches.
-This aligns with practices detailed in Cybersecurity Essentials.
+Organizations deploying such systems can learn from real-time market sentiment analysis platforms that prioritize data security and ethical use of behavioral insights.

 - Accountability: Organizations deploying IoB systems must be accountable for their impact and have mechanisms for redress if harm occurs.